valerio-oliveira/dataops-trail/README.md

 ### Region 1 contains:

-- An EC2 service host with HAProxy load balancer and in the future other services
+- An EC2 service host with HAProxy load balancer
 - An EC2 application host running 3 instances of the Web application (Django/Python v.
 3.2.5)
 - An EC2 database host running the main PostgreSQL v.
 13.5 database